 Free from Egg, Soya, Dairy, Nuts

-It takes a few days to get a sourdough starter going but once it’s active you can mix up your vegan pancake batter in the evening, let the magic happen overnight and cook these chunky pancakes for breakfast.
-If you keep a sourdough starter on the go or have more starter than you need for your next loaf of bread, Sourdough Pancakes could be an easy addition to your repertoire.
+Create a fresh starter or use left-over starter from sourdough bread making or to make these tasty pancakes, nobody will realise they are also vegan!
+It takes a few days to get a sourdough starter going but once you have an active starter you can mix up your vegan pancake batter in the evening, let the magic happen overnight and cook these chunky pancakes for breakfast.

 For additional guidance with hints and tips, see our Guide to Sourdough Making alongside our handy Sourdough Starter Chart.